awslabs/aws-athena-query-federation/athena-jdbc/README.md

 # Performance tuning

-MySql and PostGreSql support native partitions.
+MySql, PostGreSql and SAP HANA support native partitions.
 Athena's lambda connector can retrieve data from these partitions in parallel.
 We highly recommend native partitioning for retrieving huge datasets with uniform partition distribution.